DataScience Workbook / 03. Setting Up Computing Machine / 3. Various Methods of Software Installation / 3.2 Installations on Windows

 Programming Languages and IDE

 If you are not familiar with command line, the best way to install and manage IDEs and programming languages like Python and R is through Anaconda Navigator.
-First, install Anaconda using this link.
-It will install Anaconda and Anaconda Navigator on your computer.
+First, install Anaconda and Anaconda Navigator ⤴ on your computer.
 You can now install and then use different IDEs through Anaconda Navigator (search anaconda navigator from search bar).

-Alternatively, see following sections to download IDEs and programming languages independently (although not recommended if you don’t know how to set path variables).
+Alternatively, see following sections to download IDEs and programming languages independently (you may need to set path variables).

 IDE